jhjh0409/Mini_Arcade_SUTD/README.md

 # Mini Arcade Games
 *Mini Arcade Games was done as part of the Computational Thinking module at Singapore University of Design and Technology (SUTD)*

+Note: Arcade.py is the main file, the rest are the mini-games that were coded separately before combining them together.
+Downloading only Arcade.py is sufficient to run the program.

 ### Description
 This game is aimed at stressed SUTD students.
 The goal was to allow students to distress through a series of mini-games created using our newfound knowledge of Python to create a better world by design.
 We plan to have these games displayed in the area above the Indoor Sports Hall where the food vending machines are.